SoSly/minecraft/README.md

 **Technology Options:**
 - Botania
 - Embers

+#### Selection
+To select your magic option, type: `/ct magic <school>` where school is one of astrology, druidcraft, necromancy, thaumaturgy, or wizardry.

+To select your tech option, type: `/ct tech <style>` where style is either botania or embers.

 ## Installed Mods
 The following mods are installed on this server.
 If you would like to suggest an additional mod, please send a message to @Niv#0245 in the #minecraft channel on our discord with a link to the mod.